 The formula is straightforward: multiply your number of leads in a given period by your conversion rate, then multiply that result by your average deal value.
 This approach is powerful because it shows how changes in lead volume or quality can directly impact future revenue.
 It also helps you focus on the most valuable lead sources and align your sales and marketing teams around a common goal.

-Sales Cycle Length Forecasting
+How Your Sales Cycle Length Impacts Forecasts

 This method uses the age of an opportunity to predict when it’s likely to close.
 By analyzing historical data, you can determine the average time it takes for a deal to move from creation to close.
 For example, if your average sales cycle is 90 days, you can confidently forecast that a deal created today is most likely to close in the next quarter.